 When I first jumped into soap making, I took the plunge and bought several pounds of lye (sodium hydroxide) all at once.
 However, I think it's a far better plan to start with buying a small amount of good quality lye, so you're not investing much in a hobby you're just getting started with.

-It only takes several ounces of lye to make a pound of soap, so it goes a long way.
 Many sites will suggest you pick up lye at the hardware store, but that can really be hit or miss.

-Use economical oils and butters
+Oils and butters

 One of the most effective ways I save money on soap making, is to work with oils I can buy very inexpensively.
 Lard and tallow can be wonderful soap making oils, and for me, they're nearly free.
 I pay almost nothing for raw leaf lard or fatback, which I then render myself.
 So I'm always on the lookout for great soap recipes that feature a hearty percentage of lard or tallow.